twilio/hackpack-v4-firmware/README.md

 `sudo bash /home/pi/firmware/bin/install.sh`

-This master install script, in turn, runs the install scripts for each system component - drivers, kiosk, and comms.
+This master install script, in turn, runs the install scripts for each system component - drivers, and kiosk.

 ## Functionality